UnconnectedBedna/shrink-backup/README.md

 Tested on **Raspberry Pi** os, **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with ext4 root partition.
 Autoexpansion will not work on ArchLinuxARM (will not fail, only warn) at the moment but works on the other three tested.
-If none of the above os's are detected, you will be informed that the autoexpand functionality is not available but will not fail the backup.

 **Do not forget to make the script executable after downloading it.**